Hair loss can be one side effect of menopause. Let’s take a look at what causes it and how to reverse thinning hair after menopause.

 If your life feels unusually stressful right now, try talking to a doctor or therapist about ways you can bring some more calm back to your life.

-A basic five-minute daily meditation might also help.
+A basic five-minute daily meditation might be a good place to start.

 It’s also a good idea to cut down or eliminate drinking and smoking, as these can also both contribute to poor hair health.